 I suspect that they fell for the classic "limited time offer" sales job, which the contractor leveed to his advantage.
 Here is an example website explaining how to rig the headspace of such a ploy.
 Quoth, "Psychologists and sales people know that if you give people a yes or no decision to make, it’s more likely to turn out in your favor if it’s made quickly."

 Here's another explanation of this classic sales manoeuvre.
 And another.
-And another
+And another.

+This is a Microsoft clip art that I retrieved using the key word "sales".
+It's apparently intended to illustrate that our happy salesman is approaching Cloud 9 because his sales are going so well - he's riding a wave of sales successes to the stratosphere.
+Yippee!!!
 But if you ponder this seemingly-innocent image, it could be construed to be incorporating another facet to its message, could it not?
 I get the sense that more than this man's sales numbers might be trending upward.
-Something else might be trending upward, perhaps with a hint of Peyronie's disease, and his customers might be due for one hell of an over-sized screwing as a result.
+Something else might be trending upward, perhaps with a hint of Peyronie's disease, and his customers might be due for one hell of an over-sized screwing as a result. |

-• Is City Council going to take a similar tact five years from now when the contract is re-upped?
+- Is City Council going to take a similar tact five years from now when the contract is re-upped?

-• Or will there be anyone left at the helm with any institutional knowledge of how it went down this time around?
+- Or will there be anyone left at the helm with any institutional knowledge of how it went down this time around?
 Will they know to be on guard the next time?

-• Will City Council be able to see through the veil of common sales ploys that will likely manifest, and will they be able to apply the level of sophistication to their decision that an eight-figure contract (!!) rightfully demands?
+- Will City Council be able to see through the veil of common sales ploys that will likely manifest, and will they be able to apply the level of sophistication to their decision that an eight-figure contract (!!) rightfully demands?

 OK, having spouted all that personal opinion, I thought I'd now address the derivations of my done-deal trash contract acceptance headspace.